emmycodes/intro-to-sql-2018June/slides.md

 #### Try these:
 - Based on the Project type, what is the total and avg costs of projects?
-- What the top 5 states with the great number of teacher donors?
+- What are the top 5 states with the great number of teacher donors?
 - Find the total cost (qty * unit_price) of each vendor from resources?

 ---